slausmeister/AutoHDR/readme.md

 ![Local Rotation](./assets/local_rotation.png)

 # Label smoothing
-## Motivation
 Label smoothing tackles the problem that the labels in the dataset are noisy.
+This noise is especially relevant in our dataset, as in the artistic process of editing a photo there are no right or wrong settings.
+Furthermore if you were to give a photographer the same photo to edit twice, we are quite certain, that the result would not be the same.

-As the labels are obtained by manually setting the values, it is almost inevitable to have noisy labels.
-For classification tasks noisy labels are even more harmful leading to a misscategorized image.
-In [Szegedy et al., 2016] the idea of label smoothing is introduced to overcome this problem: one then assumes that for a small $\varepsilon>0$ the training set label is correct with only probability $1-\varepsilon$ and incorrect otherwise.
+[Szegedy et al., 2016] introduces label smoothing for classification tasks, by assuming that for a small $\varepsilon>0$ the training set label is correct with only probability $1-\varepsilon$ and incorrect otherwise.
+We now strive to come up with a similar mechanism for regression tasks reflecting the lack of a correct choice in the task.

 ## Label smoothing methods
 As there are no discrete classes but continuous values we work with two different approaches to smooth the labels.
-First, we locally adjust the values compared to each other, meaning that we create a series of averages by using the idea of a mathematical convolution with a constant function which heuristically can be seen as averaging out the values inside a window.
-Second, we add random gaussian noise to each value, based on the assumptions that all labels are noisy and exact values are not available.
-So by noising the labels on purpose, we hopefully get a more robust model.
+In the first approach, given a sequence of training labels, we apply a moving average across the dataset for each label dimension.
+For the second approach, we add random gaussian noise to each value, based on the assumptions that whilst the label does not need the exact value as given in the training data, it should still be roughly in the same ballpark.
 The implementation details of these smoothing methods are provided below.
+We hope, that this smoothing decreases overfitting.
 ```python
 def smoothing(labels, method='moving_average', window_size=5, sigma=2):
     if method == 'moving_average':